jaepass/commercejs-vuejs-cart/README.md

 ### 2. Add to cart

-In Commerce.js, one of the main cart methods is [add to cart](https://commercejs.com/docs/sdk/cart/#add-to-cart).
+In Commerce.js, one of the main cart methods is the [add to cart](https://commercejs.com/docs/sdk/cart/#add-to-cart).
 This method will call the `POST v1/carts/{cart_id}` Cart API endpoint.
-Now with our cart object response, we can start to interact with it and add the necessary event handlers to handle our cart functionality.
+Now with our cart object response, we can start to interact with and add the necessary event handlers to handle our cart functionalities.
 Similar to how you can pass props as custom attributes, we can do that with native and custom events.
 Because we will need to display a button to handle our add to cart functionality, lets go back to the `ProductItem.vue` component to add that in the product card.
 The built-in `v-on` directive has a click event `v-on:click` which we can write as a shortform `@click` in Vue.js.
 We